sconyard/ukpolicingdata/README.md

 ## Azure SQL

 Due to the size of the public policing data this is stored in a serverless Azure SQL DB.
 For reference the reported crimes table is over 9 million rows and the reported outcomes 6 million rows.

+Town information is stored in a column 'LSOA_Name' within tables for outcome and reported crime.
+An SQL query copies 'LSOA_Name' data filtering numerical characters to a new column named 'Town', to allow simple location searching on the outcome and reported crime datasets

+The raw data is not edited anywhere else

 ## Postgres